Kuomintang

-From 1949 to 1987, the KMT ruled Taiwan as an authoritarian one-party state after the February 28 incident.
+From 1949 to 1987, the KMT ruled Taiwan as a one-party state after the February 28 incident.
 During this period (known as the White Terror), martial law was in effect and civil liberties were curtailed as part of its anti-communism efforts.
-The party oversaw Taiwan's rapid economic development but experienced diplomatic setbacks, including the loss of the country's seat in the United Nations and loss of international diplomatic recognition to the CCP-led People's Republic of China (PRC) in the 1970s.
+The party oversaw Taiwan's rapid economic development but later experienced diplomatic setbacks, including the loss of the country's seat in the United Nations and loss of international diplomatic recognition to the CCP-led People's Republic of China (PRC) in the 1970s.
 In the late 1980s, party leader Chiang Ching-kuo lifted martial law and the ban on opposition parties.
-His successor, Lee Teng-hui, continued democratic reforms and was re-elected in 1996 through the first direct presidential election.
+His successor, Lee Teng-hui, continued democratic reforms and was reelected in 1996 in the first direct presidential election.
 The 2000 presidential election ended 72 years of KMT presidencies.
-The party later reclaimed power with the landslide victory of Ma Ying-jeou in the 2008 presidential election, then lost the presidency and its legislative majority in the 2016 election, but regained a legislative plurality in the 2024 election.
+The party reclaimed power with the landslide victory of Ma Ying-jeou in the 2008 presidential election, then lost the presidency and its legislative majority in the 2016 election, but regained a legislative plurality in the 2024 election.

 The party's guiding ideology is the Three Principles of the People, advocated by Sun Yat-sen and organized on a basis of democratic centralism.
 As the KMT supports the ROC as the only representative of China, it opposes both Chinese unification under the PRC and formal Taiwan independence.
 As the KMT opposes non-peaceful means to resolve the cross-strait disputes while still strongly adhering to the ROC constitution, the party favors a closer relationship with the PRC and accepts the 1992 Consensus, which defines both sides of the Taiwan Strait as "one China" but maintains its ambiguity to different interpretations.
 It seeks to maintain Taiwan's status quo rather than formal independence or unification.